 “As an athletic training researcher, I believe it is critically important to bridge the gap between the clinician and the laboratory.
 Within sports medicine research, there is a paucity of evidence that can be directly translated to clinical practice.
 My professional research goal is to generate clinically useful, valid tools for improving patient care.

 Specifically, I have focused on 1) using an epidemiological approach to describe injury trends and generate prognostic indicators for return-to-play; 2) providing evidence-based answers to clinical questions through systematic review of the literature; and 3) field-testing techniques for assessing biomechanical risk factors and injury surveillance.

-More than anything, I enjoy being with my family – mostly that involves my husband, Patsy, my son, Bobby (age 10), my daughter, Mallory (age 7).
-We love to hike, play guitars, ride bikes, go to the park (you can regularly find us a Stewart Park, Cass, & Taughannock), and go to Key West!
-Also, now that we have moved back closer to “home” (my parents live in Camillus, NY & we have family throughout NY, NJ, and the rest of the northeast), we get the chance to be involved in lives of the rest of our family more regularly"
+More than anything, I enjoy being with my family – mostly that involves my husband, Patsy (the Clinical Education Coordinator for the Athletic Training Program), my son, Bobby (age 11), my daughter, Mallory (age 8).
+We love to hike, play guitars, ride bikes, fish, go to the park (you can regularly find us at Stewart Park, Cass Park, & Taughannock), and go to Key West!